Room Selection FAQs

 What is a proxy, and how do I submit a proxy request?

-How does the housing Wait List work?
+How does the housing wait list work?

 Sign up for the housing wait list by visiting housing.cornell.edu.
-Rising juniors and rising seniors who are interested in living on campus but cannot select a space during the Fall Housing Selection process, will be placed on the regular wait list.
+Rising juniors and seniors who are interested in living on campus but cannot select a space during the Fall Housing Selection process, will be placed on the wait list.
 Obtaining a room assignment while on the wait list is not guaranteed.
 After the Fall Housing Selection process is complete, rising juniors and rising seniors in need of housing for the following academic year are encouraged to explore off-campus options and can reach out to our office for resources and more information.

 What happens if I sign a housing license for a room, and then decide I don’t want the room?
 Or my plans change, and I won’t be on campus next semester/year?